 Accountability and transparency are catch phrases in many industries.
-To give substance to these concepts SETMA has launched the publicly reporting of provider performance by provider name.
-Our reporting of quality metrics will be to:
+To give substance to these concepts SETMA has launched this section of our website.
+Here, we will report to you, our patients and our community, the care we are giving your health.
+Four questions are addressed and answered in this introduction: